buzzware/cascade/api_docs/using_cascade/in_depth/freshness_and_fallback.md

 When application code requests data from Cascade with a higher freshness value it means the application is willing to accept older data, and will likely use the cache more often and perform less origin requests; while a lower requirement insists on more recent data.

+Useful constant values on RequestOp :

+- `FRESHNESS_FRESHEST` (0) : the value must come from the origin (or have arrived at or after the request time, see sequenceBeganMs below)
+- `FRESHNESS_ANY` (int.MaxValue) : any cached value is acceptable, no matter how old
+- `FRESHNESS_DEFAULT` (5 minutes) : the default when none is given, unless configured otherwise via CascadeConfig

+Defaults can be configured application-wide and per model type using CascadeConfig `DefaultFreshnessSeconds`, `DefaultFallbackFreshnessSeconds` and `ModelConfig`.

 ## What is Fallback Freshness?

 In Cascade "fallback" means to return a cached value when an attempt to get the value from the origin fails.
 This means an app can continue without alerting the user or prompting them to retry or cancel the action they were performing.